-The Beltline Neighbourhoods Association is a vibrant new community association for the Beltline district in urban Calgary encompassing the neighbourhoods of West Connaught, Connaught Centre, Victoria Centre and East Victoria.
+The Beltline Neighbourhoods Association is a engaged community association for the Beltline district in urban Calgary encompassing the neighbourhoods of Connaught and Victoria Park.

-It’s been a busy last year and a half in the Beltline.
+It’s been another busy year in the Beltline.
 Here’s what we’ve done together…

-The Beltline Neighbourhoods Association is seeking a motivated, self-driven individual with strong organizational skills and a community and arts focus for our new Community Coordinator position.
-The successful candidate will work out of our office in the beautiful, historic McHugh House.Read more
+The Beltline Neighbourhoods Association (BNA) is seeking a motivated, self-driven individual with strong organizational skills and a community and arts focus for our Community Coordinator position.
+The successful candidate will work out of our office in the beautiful, historic McHugh House on Centre Street and 17 Ave South.Read more

 City Council is looking to cut $60 million in services to existing communities